-The Clayton High School campus is an open campus in that students are allowed to leave during the school day on their lunch periods or during free time.
+The Clayton High School campus is an open campus in that students are allowed to leave during the school day during their lunch period or during free time.
 The expectations of the staff regarding class attendance are extremely high.
 Students must return to class on time.
 While off campus, CHS students are representatives of our building and must display superior character and behavior.
 Students who do not meet these expectations risk the loss of the open campus privilege.